dat256-weedle/weedle/documents/social_contract.md

 ## Deadlines

-All turn-ins (Group and individual) is turned in on Thursdays.
+All turn-ins (Group and individual) is turned in on mondays.